How To Make A Landing Page On Wix

 How To Make A Landing Page On Wix - After picking your template, add content to match your brand and vision

 Replace every placeholder in the template with your own copy, images, and brand colors.
-Keep your headline tight - one sentence that states your offer and its biggest benefit.
+If you want to use a hero video at the top of your landing page instead of a static image, see our guide on how to add video to your Wix landing page to set this up.
+Keep your headline tight: one sentence that states your offer and its biggest benefit.
 Use bullet points to list three to five outcomes the visitor gets by taking action.
-Avoid walls of text; landing page visitors scan before they read.
+Avoid walls of text - landing page visitors scan before they read.
 Most landing page templates already include column sections, but you can set up column layouts manually to match your exact design needs.
-If you want to include a short explainer video, Wix lets you embed one directly - this can increase time on page and lift conversions.
+If you want to include a short explainer video, Wix lets you embed one directly, which can increase time on page and lift conversions.

 Step 4: Add CTA Buttons and Links